SRIMyInstagram/MyInstagram-CassandraDB-backend/README.md

 # MyInstagram-CassandraDB-backend
-This repository contains the backend server implementation of MyInstagram using CassandraDB as database and Node.js in backend
+This repository contains the backend server implementation of MyInstagram using CassandraDB as database and Node.js in backend.
+Currently under development.